shodanshok/psync/README.md

 [FAQ]

 ## How it works
-The basic idea is that, using inotify, one should be able to synchronize in (more or less) realtime two directory subtree, being on the same server or two different ones.
+The basic idea is that, using inotify, one should be able to synchronize in (more or less) realtime two directory subtree (called *left* and *right* in this document), being on the same server or two different ones.
 This idea is not a new concept after all - utilities as lsyncd already accomplished this task.

 What make Psync different is that it is a *two-way* synchronization tool, so that you can create/edit/rename files and directories on *both* replica sides, with Psync keeping the two sets aligned.
 Moreover, being a (quasi) realtime synchronization, it avoid the unpleasant manage of the conflicting/deleted file repository/history (DSFR users anyone?)

+For more information on *why* I really had to write Psync, give a look at the FAQ entries.

 ## Usage
 `psync.py -r remotehost \<srcroot\> \<dstroot\>`